Familial Hypercholesterolemia Medication

 Class Summary

 Niacin at doses of at least 1-1.5 g/d lowers LDLc levels 10-25%.
 HDLc levels can increase substantially, 30% or more, particularly at higher doses.
 Triglyceride levels decrease approximately 50%.
 Niacin, whether OTC or by prescription, costs less than any other lipid-lowering medication.
-For reasons not clearly understood, changing brands during treatment is more likely to cause hepatotoxicity, more so with time-release niacin than with regular niacin, particularly at does of 3 g/d or more.
+For reasons not clearly understood, changing brands during treatment is more likely to cause hepatotoxicity, more so with time-release niacin than with regular niacin, particularly at a dose of 3 g/d or more.
 Nicotinamide, while acceptable treatment for vitamin B-3 deficiency, does not affect lipid levels, nor do most of the "no flush" niacin preparations, including inositol hexaniacinate.

 Immediate-release niacin/vitamin B-3 (nicotinic acid, Niacor, Nicolar)